RajkumarRajamani/cucumber-assert-easy-report-plugin/README.md

 ## About

-EasyCucumberReport is a Java-based Cucumber plugin designed to generate an HTML report with a modern look and feel.
-This report provides an assertion object that allows you to add known failures.
+EasyCucumberReport is a Java-based Cucumber plugin that generates HTML reports with a modern design.
+It includes an assertion object to manage known failures.

-For non-fixed or deferred issues, instead of displaying the report with a failure status in a harsh red color, you can add these failures to the known failures list.
-This way, the report will not appear in an intimidating red color for users or stakeholders.
-Instead, it will display the results in a more pleasant amber color.
+For unresolved or deferred issues, you can add them to the known failures list.
+This prevents the report from showing a harsh red failure status, instead displaying results in a more user-friendly amber color.

 ## Tools & Technologies